 + PRO: Variety of experiences

 There is an endless variety of shopping experiences all over the city which cater to all sorts of budgets.
-These are easily accessed via public transport and are open 24/7.
-The city's many markets are perfect those who are looking for a bargain and like to barter, while in the high-end shopping malls just about anything can be bought.
+The city's many markets are perfect for those who are looking for a bargain and like to barter, while in the high-end shopping malls just about anything can be bought.

 Are you an expat living in Bangkok?

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Bangkok.
 Please contact us if you'd like to contribute.